What to do with a 529 plan if your child doesn’t need it for college

 4. Roll over the funds to a Roth IRA for the beneficiary.

 The new SECURE 2.0 law provides some increased flexibility for unused 529 assets.
-Beginning in 2024, 529 account owners can roll over unused 529 assets to a Roth IRA for the beneficiary, subject to certain criteria and limits.
+529 account owners are now allowed to roll over unused 529 assets to a Roth IRA for the beneficiary, subject to certain criteria and limits.
+Please note that while Edward Jones is working on the ability to complete a 529-to-Roth IRA rollover, we do not have the capability today.

 5. Change beneficiaries.